indigotech/onboard-joao-arroyo/README.md

 - If you want to interact with the database, first it's necessary to run:

 `$ docker compose up -d`

+**Important:** if it's the firt access to the created container, go to the file src > data-source.ts and check that the property synchronized is set true.
+This ensures that the not yet known entity will have it's table correctly set up in the database.
+Keep in mind that to run new migrations it's preferable to set this property to false again.

 Then one can use the following script to add an user to the database: